Athlau/aardwolf-mushclient/README.md

 ![image](https://user-images.githubusercontent.com/118027636/214983696-e29adcb9-0014-495a-8beb-afc17555dbd0.png)

 # ExitTo.xml
-Allows you to make mapper cexits to a direction with a given room name.
+Allows you to make mapper cexits to a direction with a given room name or minimap output.
 Good example is Vlad entrance, where room [15973] always have exit to "Before the Grand Gates of Castle Vlad-Shamir" but direction changes.
 Can be easily added to mapper like this: